VELA: This Reverb Plugin Rivals Even Bricasti and Lexicon!

 The overall concept is rounded out by a sophisticated dynamics and equalization section.
 An integrated ducking module ensures that the reverb signal automatically makes room for the input signal when needed – a very important feature for me.
 This way, for example, vocals always remain present while the reverb blends in appropriately.
 The De-essing module also shows that VELA is designed with practicality in mind.
 This way, you can already shape your sound perfectly for the mix in VELA.
 In addition, the plugin offers a separate pre- and post-EQ section with parametric curves and various modulation options.
 There is even visual feedback on input width and modulation parameters, making it easy to make targeted adjustments in the mix.
 Very nice!

-The currently available Open Beta version already contains more than 200 presets and offers a wide range of classic and modern reverb characteristics.
-Although some features such as mid/side modes are still missing, VELA already impresses with a high degree of flexibility, precision and visual feedback.
-The combination of intuitive operation and very deep depth makes it a tool that can play an important role in both creative sound design and the mixing process.
-Those who work with reverbs will find that this is not just another reverb plugin for their collection, but a truly novel and interesting concept that goes far beyond the usual standards.
-An absolute must!
+The latest version contains over 200 presets and offers a wide selection of classic and modern reverb characteristics.
+Although features such as mid/side modes are currently missing, VELA impresses with its high degree of flexibility, precision, and visual feedback.
+Its combination of intuitive operation and extensive control makes it a valuable tool for creative sound design and mixing.
+Those who work intensively with reverbs will find more than just another reverb plugin for their collection: a truly innovative and interesting concept that goes far beyond usual standards.
+It’s definitely worth checking out!

 Pricing and Specifications